-Since non-profits are often on a tight budget, you’ll be glad to know that you don’t have to spend a ton of money to show your appreciation.
-Here are our top 13 ways to thank your volunteers and let them know they’re a treasured part of your institution.
+Since nonprofits are often on a tight budget, you’ll be glad to know that you don’t have to spend a ton of money to show your appreciation.
+Here are our top 13 volunteer appreciation ideas to thank your volunteers and let them know they’re a treasured part of your institution.

 Free Volunteer Appreciation Ideas

 Take a minute to give your volunteers a shoutout in a newsletter, your blog, and/or on social media.
-It doesn’t matter if you feature a new volunteer every month or highlight the excellent work done by all of your volunteers, they’ll be excited to see their efforts recognized and shared with the world.
+You could feature a new volunteer every month or highlight the excellent work done by all of your volunteers.
+This way, they’ll be excited to see their efforts recognized, appreciated, and shared with the world.

 A big part of showing appreciation is making your volunteers feel like they’re part of the team.
 When it’s appropriate, take time to invite them to parties and celebrations in your organization.
 When they get the invite, they’ll know they’re a valued part of the group.

-Similar to recommending a volunteer for a job, providing a letter of reference for something like a job interview or college/graduate school application shows that you recognize their contributions and appreciate them so much that you’re willing to take the time to help them out.
+Similar to recommending a volunteer for a job or opportunity, providing a letter of reference for something like a job interview or college/graduate school application shows that you recognize their contributions and appreciate them so much that you’re willing to take the time to help them out.

 Most people volunteer because they want to make a difference in the world.
-Let them know the impact their time and effort has had on your organization and the people you serve.
-They’ll feel great knowing exactly how their work is effecting others.
+Let them know the impact that their time and effort has had on your organization and the people you serve.
+They’ll feel great knowing exactly how their work is affecting others.